DerwenAI/kglab/docs/tutorial.md

-This tutorial introduces **kglab** – an open source project that integrates RDFlib, OWL-RL, pySHACL, NetworkX, iGraph, pslpython, node2vec, PyVis, and more – to show how to use a wide range of graph-based approaches, blending smoothly into data science workflows, and working efficiently with popular data engineering practices.
-The material emphasizes hands-on coding examples which you can reuse;
-best practices for integrating and leveraging other useful libraries;
+This tutorial introduces **kglab** – an open source project that integrates RDFlib, OWL-RL, pySHACL, NetworkX, iGraph, pslpython, PyVis, and more – to show how to use a wide range of graph-based approaches, blending smoothly into data science workflows, and working efficiently with popular data engineering practices.
+The material emphasizes hands-on coding examples which you can reuse; best practices for integrating and leveraging other useful libraries;
 history and bibliography (e.g., links to primary sources); accessible, detailed API documentation; a detailed glossary of terminology; plus links to many helpful resources, such as online 'playgrounds" – meanwhile, keeping a practical focus on use cases.

-The coding exercises in the following tutorial are based on progressive examples based on cooking recipes, which illustrate the use of **kglab** and related libraries in Python for *graph-based data science*.
+The coding exercises in the following tutorial are based on progressive examples based on cooking recipes, which illustrate the use of **kglab** and related libraries in Python for *graph data science*.

 ## Prerequisites